Team-Failure/TF-OS/README.md

 # TF-OS
-A new CFW for Nintendo Switch.
+A new CFW (Pack) for Nintendo Switch.

-Our CFW is verry complete with some of homebrews.
+Our CFW (Pack) is verry complete with some of homebrews.

 # Homebrews
 This is the list of homebrews on our cfw: